 The WHA may bill the initial PHA for the lesser of 80 percent of the initial PHA's ongoing administrative fee or 100 percent of the WHA's ongoing administrative fee for each program unit under contract on the first day of the month for which the WHA is billing the initial PHA under portability.
-If the administrative fees are prorated for the HCV program, the proration will apply to the amount of the administrative fee for which the WHA may bill (i.e., the WHA may bill for the lesser of 80 percent of the initial PHA's prorated ongoing administrative fee or 100 percent of the WHA's ongoing administrative fee).
+If the administrative fees are prorated for the HCV program, the proration will apply to the amount of the administrative fee for which the WHA may bill (i.e., the WHA may bill for the lesser of 80 percent of the initial PHA's prorated ongoing administrative fee or 100 percent of the WHA's prorated ongoing administrative fee or 100 percent of the WHA's provide the WHA may bill (i.e., the WHA may bill for the lesser of 80 percent of the initial PHA's provide ongoing administrative fee or 100 percent of the WHA's ongoing administrative fee).